 When most employees think of benefits offered at work, things like retirement plans, health insurance, and a free lunch every now and again are likely to come to mind.
-These perks are a great way to strengthen the overall culture of the company, both from a recruiting standpoint as well as a retention perspective, and businesses have the freedom to pick and choose what will or won’t be offered and the price they are willing to pay.
+These perks are a great way to strengthen the overall culture of the company.

 Why Pet Insurance?